unkhz/almost-static-site/README.md

 ### Main module

-Main module takes care of building the page frame and menus.
+Main module takes care of building the page frame and menus and switching content based on user interaction with the menu.

 #### Main module folder structure